Icinga/icinga2/doc/9-vagrant-demo-vm.md

 # <a id="vagrant"></a> Vagrant Demo VM

-The Icinga 2 Git repository contains support for Vagrant.
+The Icinga 2 Git repository contains support for [Vagrant](http://docs.vagrantup.com/v2/) with VirtualBox.
 In order to build the Vagrant VM first you will have to check out the Git repository:

     $ git clone git://git.icinga.org/icinga2.git